intel/mlir-extensions/docs/rfcs/XeGPU.md

 |Mfence	| operation ::= XeGPU.mfence attr-dict | XeGPU.mfence {fence_scope = global} |
 |complile-hint	| operation ::= XeGPU.compile_hint attr-dict	| XeGPU.compile_hint {scheduling_barrier} |

-The XeGPU dialect supports lowering from [XeTile dialects]{./XeTile.md}, so the tile-based XeTile operation can be further decomposed to multiple XeGPU ops.
-For example, XeTile.load_tile operation could be lowered to XeGPU’s load_nd or load_gather operations.
+The XeGPU dialect supports lowering from [XeTile dialects]{./XeTile.md}.
+The tile-based XeTile operation can be further decomposed to multiple XeGPU ops.
+For example, XeTile.load_tile operation is lowered to XeGPU’s load_nd or load_gather operations.
 Compared with the XeTile dialect, the XeGPU dialect works with even smaller matrix sizes, since XeGPU operations map to one hardware instruction in most cases.

 XeGPU supports two flavors of load/store operations: n-dimension load (nd load) and scattered load.
-Both need to create a tensor descriptor to describe the addresses/offsets to the tensor data, use it to load/store/prefetch, and then update it to the next data blocks.
+Both need a tensor descriptor to describe the addresses/offsets to a data block.
+The descriptor is used for load/store/prefetch, and then updated for reuse with the next data block.
 Nd_load can be used to map to PVC’s 1D load, 2D load, or future nd load.
 Scattered load requires a special tensor descriptor, which contains one separate address offset for each WI thread.

 `create_nd_tdesc` creates a tensor descriptor for an n-dimensional tensor, which describes a subview of an n-dimensional base tensor.
 The information of the base tensor is passed as operands including base address, offsets, and strides.
 The shape and element data type of the tensor view (subtensor) are specified in the output tensor_desc data type, and they must be known at the compile time.
-The tensor_desc design is extensible for future Xe hardware to support higher-dimension tensors.
-To create an n-dimension tensor descriptor, the user needs to pass “n” number of base_shape and base_stride for the base nd-tile, and “n” number of offsets, and the shape in the result tensor_desc has to be “n” numbers.
+The tensor_desc design is extensible for future Xe hardware to support higher-dimension tensors. n-dimension tensor descriptor requires “n” number of base_shape and base_stride for the base nd-tile, “n” number of offsets.

-The example below creates a 2D tensor_desc with base matrix address, shapes, strides, and the offsets of the 2D subtensor. the tensor_desc “remembers” the base tensor buffer’s information, so when it is used to load the subtensor, the lowering will handle the out-of-boundary access implicitly and preferably using hardware auto-padding features for the out-of-boundary elements.
+The example below creates a 2D tensor_desc with base matrix address, shapes, strides, and the offsets of the 2D subtensor. the tensor_desc “remembers” the base tensor buffer’s information, so when it is used to load the subtensor, lowering will handle the out-of-boundary access implicitly and preferably using hardware auto-padding features for the out-of-boundary elements.
 On PVC, the stride of the innermost dimension (base_stride[0]) must be 1.

 ```mlir
  #sg_map_a = xegpu.sg_map<wi_layout = [2, 8], wi_data = [1, 2]>